Vnnxy/Vnnxy/README.md

 # Wassaaaaaaaa 🌊

-## I'm currently a CS Student in UNAM Facultad de Ciencias
+## I'm currently a CS Student at UNAM Faculty of Science
-I'm currently finishing my first year in the degree.
+I'm currently in my second year of the degree.
 I'd love to connect with new people, meeting new people is quite fun, and draining too.
 ## Some things about myself (pretty boring I'd say)
 - 🌱 I like trees.